CPI

 Consumer Price Index (CPI)

-Understanding inflation is vital because it affects the purchasing power of consumers and can erode savings if not counterbalanced by wage increases.
+Understanding inflation matters because it impacts consumer purchasing power and can diminish savings without corresponding wage growth.

-Overall, inflation is closely watched by policymakers, businesses, and consumers alike, as it has wide-ranging implications for interest rates, economic policy, and the cost of living.
+Overall, policymakers, businesses, and consumers closely monitor inflation given its significant implications for interest rates, economic policy, and living costs.

 Recession Signal